grantcarthew/node-scalable-blob-store/README.md

 __Returns__: A new `BlobStore` object to be to store data.
 The `create(options)` function can be called multiple times to create more than one blob store.

-Options are past to the constructor function as a `JSON object`.
+Options are passed to the constructor function as a `JSON object`.

 |Key            |Description                                              |Defaults                   |
 |---------------|---------------------------------------------------------|---------------------------|